ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Sunny.
 High near 57, with temperatures falling to around 50 in the afternoon.
-Northwest wind around 3 mph.<br></div>
+Northwest wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain after midnight.
+         <h3>Tonight</h3>A slight chance of rain after 5am.
 Partly cloudy.
 Low around 36, with temperatures rising to around 38 overnight.
-East
+East southeast
-         southeast wind 0 to 3 mph.
+         wind 1 to 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Rain.
+         <h3>Thursday</h3>Rain likely before 10am, then rain and a slight chance of thunderstorms.
 Cloudy, with a high near 56.
-South southeast wind 5 to 9 mph, with gusts as high as 18 mph.
-Chance of precipitation
+South southeast wind
-         is 100%.<br></div>
+         6 to 10 mph, with gusts as high as 22 mph.
+Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Rain and a slight chance of thunderstorms.
 Cloudy, with a low around 48.
-South wind around 10 mph, with gusts as high as 20
+South wind around 12 mph, with gusts as high as 22
          mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>